etsi-forge/mec.gs011-app-enablement-api/README.md

 from its use or inability of use.This permission does not apply to any documentation associated with this file for which ETSI keeps all rights reserved.
-The present copyright notice shall be included in all copies of whole or part of this file and shall not imply any sub-license right.
+The present copyright notice shall be included in all copies of whole or part of this software and shall not imply any sub-license right.